Authentication and Authorization

 The mental model for auth in Fusion is straightforward: authentication terminates at the gateway, authorization is a subgraph concern.

 The gateway validates tokens, extracts identity, and forwards the relevant information to subgraphs via HTTP headers.
-Each subgraph then uses standard HotChocolate authorization ([Authorize], policies, claims) to enforce access control on its own fields.
-There is nothing Fusion-specific about subgraph authorization -- your subgraph is a HotChocolate server, and you use the same auth patterns you already know.
+Each subgraph then enforces access control on its own fields using its own authorization framework.

-This page walks through the full auth chain: gateway-level authentication, header propagation, gateway-to-subgraph trust, and subgraph-level authorization.
+This page walks through the gateway side of the auth chain: authentication, header propagation, and gateway-to-subgraph trust.

 Gateway-Level Authentication